appseconnect/docs/_posts/Integration/NAV-Magento2 Multiconnection/2019-07-11-sales-order.md

 In this case, the `Sales Orders are placed in Magento2 and are added to MS Dynamics NAV` by syncing the `workflow for Sales Order Add`.
 The above workflow is designed to GET Sales Orders from Magento2 and POST it to Ms Dynamics NAV.

+*The Prerequisite: Sync the products and the customers which are used to make sales order.**

 **Note: The general procedures are needed to be followed when creating an order in an Ecommerce Website.
 Orders can also be created from Magento2 backend.
 [Click here](https://docs.magento.com/m2/ce/user_guide/customers/customer-account-create-order.html)